DanFNKD/noughtsandcrosses/README.md

 Noughts and Crosses (or tic-tac-toe in American English) is traditionally a paper-and-pencil game for 2 players who take turns marking the spaces in a 3x3 grid with an O or X (Noughts or Crosses).

 The player who succeeds in placing 3 of their marks in a row (horizontally, vertically or diagonally) is the winner.
 It is a solved game, with a forced draw assuming best play from both players.
-You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)
+You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe).

-## Table of Content
+## Table of Contents

 + [UX](#ux "UX")
     + [Site Purpose](#site-purpose "Site Purpose")